huisedenanhai/sh-lab/README.md

-Some numeric experiments with sperical Harmonics
+Some numeric experiments with sperical harmonics